-Were you mis-told by Friends Life about Transferring your pension?
+Were you mis-advised by Friends Life about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Friends Life if any of the following reasons for complaint are relevant to you:
+You may have been mis-sold your Pension Transfer by Friends Life if any of the following comments are relevant to you:

-- I was encouraged or mis-informed by Friends Life to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-advised by Friends Life to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by Friends Life about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by Friends Life about how my new pension plan would perform and work compared to my workplace pension plan.

 - When I changed jobs my new employer encouraged/told me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.

-- I was not informed or informed by Friends Life that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not informed or advised by Friends Life that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

 - I felt pressured by Friends Life into transferring my pension even though it posed a higher risk.